Chocolate Brownie Raspberry Cheesecake. Whipped mascarpone cheese with fresh raspberries over a deep, chocolate ganache topped brownie base.

 I was impressed with the ingredient packaging and the instructions provided with the Artisan Chocolate Brownie Bake Box.
-Baking these brownies was very similar to making my own homemade brownies, except someone had already weighed the ingredients out for me!
-All I needed to do was add butter and eggs.
+While baking these brownies was very similar to making my own homemade brownies, except someone had already weighed the ingredients out for me!
+So all I needed to do was add butter and eggs.

 This Chocolate Brownie Raspberry Cheesecake is utterly stunning to look at and even more delicious to eat.

 The whipped, mousse like, raspberry cheesecake layer, isn’t overly sweet.
-With an added splash of raspberry liquer and vanilla notes of white chocolate, this dessert is an awesome combination of flavours.
+Also, with an added splash of raspberry liquer and vanilla notes from the white chocolate, this dessert is an awesome combination of flavours.